atinm/clover-online-orders/readme.txt

 == Changelog ==
 = 1.2.80 =
 * Added the clean inventory feature
--Improved the store interface 4 to accept direct links to a specif category
+* Improved the store interface 4 to accept direct links to a specif category
-* Added the ability for customer to reply to the emails and got the response in their own inbox
+* Added the ability for customer to reply to the emails and get the response in their own inbox
 * Added the quantity window to add to cart shortcode
 * Added the ability to add css class to add to cart shortcode
 * Fixed reordering issue for categories, items and modifiers